 - The Shiguras from Dark Cloud 2, extremely reminiscent of Pokémon's Lapras.
 Dr. Jaming intends to use them as tools for his own nefarious purposes, and goes as far as to enslave one of them, Pau's friend, Shingala.

 - Aquanaut's Holiday has several whales swimming in its oceans, but there's also an enormous prehistoric fish floating in the southwest corner of the map.

-- Monster Rancher had the Zilla, a freaky whale/bear hybrid.
+- Monster Rancher had the Zilla, a freaky whale/gorilla hybrid.